Potterspury: Landmarks

 The parish church, with medieval elements, is dedicated to Saint Nicholas.
 Its foundations date to at least 1087 when it (implying its rectory, its main church lands) was granted by Robert de Ferrers, 1st Earl of Derby to Bernard the Scribe.
 The Queen's Oak which stood nearby until 1997 was reputed to be the site of the first meeting between Edward IV and his queen Elizabeth Woodville.

+Wakefield Lodge is a Grade II* listed house to the north of the village, built around 1750 as a hunting lodge for Charles FitzRoy, 2nd Duke of Grafton.

 Facilities

 The high street has is a small grocery/stationery shop with post office and a village hall.

 The village pubs The Talbot on the A5 and The Cock on the High Street.
 There is a sports and social club at Meadow View, the ground of Potterspury Football Club.

-A spa is, quite centrally placed, on Poundfield Road, named Cloud 9, adjoining Potterspury House Restaurant.

 Education

-Educational provision in the village includes the specialist education needs school Potterspury Lodge School, which helps children with learning difficulties, and John Hellins Primary School.
-Most leavers go on to Elizabeth Woodville School, formerly Kingsbrook School, in Deanshanger, as their secondary school.
-John Hellins was a mathematician and astronomer who, as parish priest at Potterspury, founded and taught in the village school.
+Educational provision in the village includes primary education at John Hellins Primary School, with Potterspury Lodge School, providing provision for children with special educaitonal needs.
+John Hellins was a mathematician and astronomer who, as parish priest at Potterspury, founded and taught in the village school in 1817.